Clifford Law’s transportation and automobile liability attorney answers your questions

 Henry: Uninsured motorist coverage and underinsured coverage is extra protection I purchase for my family and for myself.
 Let’s say that the responsible person that causes a crash in an intersection – the one who blows a red light, strikes my car — and it turns out I am seriously injured and the other person has no insurance.
 Then my own policy of insurance covers me against the uninsured driver.
 If I don’t have sufficient liability limits to protect my family in the uninsured category, then I could get nothing if that car is uninsured.
 When a citizen purchases insurance for his car, he purchases certain liability limits.
 For example, we call it 20/40, 50/100, 100/300.
 Let’s take the example of 100/300.
 When I go to my agent, my agent is going to sell me various levels of coverage.
 If I purchase 100/300, that means my insurance company, Allstate, State Farm, Farmers, is covering me if I make a mistake up to $100,000 per person but no more than $300,000 per crash or occurrence.
 Now, what’s tricky about that is I should be purchasing the same amount of uninsured and underinsurance coverage as I do liability coverage.
 So if the responsible person only has $20,000 in coverage, my underinsured will pick up the difference between the $20,000 and the $100,000.
 That’s the protection of under-insurance.
 Remember, it is crucial to protect you and your family by obtaining the most underinsured and uninsured coverage you can afford.

 Henry: Absolutely.
 It’s absolutely critical to have documentation of the date, time and information concerning the events of the crash.
 Typically, the only way you receive that in an unbiased manner would be if you call the police.
-Sometimes, due to other emergent matters, the police may not have enough personnel to respond to an Accident wherein no injuries have occurred.
+Sometimes, due to other emergent matters, the police may not have enough personnel to respond to an accident wherein no injuries have occurred.
 Under these circumstances one should gather all the information of the other driver(s) involved.
-Many of us have smart phones wherein one can take pictures of license plates, insurance cards, intersection or site of Accident and damage to the cars involved.
+Many of us have smart phones wherein one can take pictures of license plates, insurance cards, intersection or site of accident and damage to the cars involved.
 This information will be very helpful to the attorney assigned to the case.
-Illinois utilizes the Illinois Motorist Accident Report to document the information involving an Accident.
-Make sure you obtain a copy of this report from the responding police agency or complete one yourself promptly after the Accident.
+Illinois utilizes the Illinois Motorist Accident Report to document the information involving an accident.
+Make sure you obtain a copy of this report from the responding police agency or complete one yourself promptly after the accident.

 Henry: Yes!
 First and foremost, you should always seek medical attention for your own well-being!
 For purposes of your future claim for personal injury as your lawyer, we need to effectively prove the nature and extent of your injuries.
 Having a physician diagnosis and treat your injuries and prepare the required medical charts provides the evidence that you were truly injured.
 Some of our clients try to fight through the pain or state that they are too busy to seek medical attention and ultimately this can destroy their ability to substantiate that they were injured to the insurance adjuster and/or defense attorney and court.

 Henry: Absolutely.
-Everyone should have regular checkups with their physician, especially after an Accident.
-Anyone injured in an Accident will have at least some soft tissue injuries – by that, I mean there will be sprains and strains of ligaments and muscles of the body.
+Everyone should have regular checkups with their physician, especially after an accident.
+Anyone injured in an accident will have at least some soft tissue injuries – by that, I mean there will be sprains and strains of ligaments and muscles of the body.
 Those are serious injuries in their own right, and need to be examined and treated by a physician as early as possible.
-And even though there doesn’t seem to have broken bones, you should have all of that checked out by the doctor.
+And even though you don’t seem to have broken bones, you should have all of that checked out by the doctor.
 Your body is not used to being banged around like that and if you are in a collision, obviously you had to been moved around and in a shock so it’s always a good idea to take the precautionary steps and go see the doctor.
 Maybe get some x-rays, get the head examined, get your neck examined, your back examined, just to be sure everything is okay.

 Henry: No. In fact, for the most part, we recommend that you do not talk to the potential defendant’s insurance company.
 What they are going to want to do is to have you make a statement.
-Any statement our client could make, potential could be trouble by way of implying some contradiction or what we call impeachment.
+Any statement our client could make, potentially, could be trouble by way of implying some contradiction or what we call impeachment.
 My best advice is never give a statement over the phone to the questions from the defendant’s insurance company.
 You have no duty to talk to them.
 Consult your lawyer before you give a statement to anyone.

 Henry: Let’s say there is an automobile crash.
 I am in my car, and my wife and my two children are in my car.
 All four are injured.
 The defendant that hits me has $100,000 per person and $300,000 per occurrence.
 That means of the four people in my car, no one person can get more than $100,000 from the defendant’s insurance company and the four total of us could never collect more than $300,000.